-Senior yearbook pictures are to be a picture that are upper body/head photos only.
-This photo will also be the photo used for the senior composite class photo.
+Senior yearbook pictures are to be pictures that are upper body/head photos only.
+This photo may also be the photo used for the senior composite class photo.
 Senior yearbook pictures will not be accepted if they contain the following: